MICE market feature

 • food and beverage sales;

-• dedicated event services, such as catering, audiovisual support, dedicated staff, etc.
+• dedicated event services (catering, audiovisual support) and staff, etc.

 Business hotels often create conference or meeting packages that typically include event space, snacks, drinks, use of conference technology (e.g., projectors), Wi-Fi, etc.

 There’s another advantage for hotels.
-MICE events happen all year round, and besides, business travelers tend to come mainly on weekdays, while leisure guests typically prefer weekends.
+MICE events are held all year round and mainly on weekdays, while leisure guests typically prefer weekends.
 All that keeps the hotel booked regardless of the season, ensuring a steady demand level and consistent revenue inflow.

 In their revenue management, MICE-oriented business hotels must monitor RevPAM (Revenue per available square meter) in addition to common room-specific metrics like RevPAR.
 Learn more about essential hotel KPIs from the posts linked below.

-Big chains like Marriott, Hilton, Hyatt, and IHG are most known for their business hotels with MICE-oriented facilities and amenities.
+Big chains like Marriott, Hilton, Hyatt, and IHG are best known for their business hotels with MICE-oriented facilities and amenities.

 Venue operators